enasequence/read_docs/submit/samples/interactive.rst

 Note that at this point you have not submitted any data, but you have laid the groundwork for this by providing sample metadata.

-See `Webin Submissions Portal Reports <../general-guide/submissions-portal.html>`_ for advice on retrieving information about these submissions.
+See `Webin Portal Reports <../general-guide/submissions-portal.html>`_ for advice on retrieving information about these submissions.